-Execut ive Pro posed Policy Amendment Rationale Effect Compliance Review County Comprehensive Plan and the forestry, but not for all Critical Area Ordinance; and resource land categories.
-C. Active recreation uses not to exceed five percent of the total open space area.
+Execut ive Proposed Policy Amendment Rationale Effect Compliance Review County Comprehensive Plan and the forestry, but not for all Critical Area Ordinance; and resource land categories. c.
+Active recreation uses not to exceed five percent of the total open space area.
 Support services and facilities for the active recreation uses may locate within the active recreation area only, and shall not exceed five percent of the active recreation area.
 An active recreation area shall not be used to satisfy the active recreation requirements for the urban designated portion of the project as required by King County Code Title 21A.
-U-189 Land added to the Urban Growth Area under the Implements recommendations Minor technical Program found Yes, in Four- to-One Program shall have a minimum from Review of the Four-to- clarifications to text for to be consistent PRD.
-Minor densi ty of four (( dwellings )) dwelling units per One Program. clarity. with state law. grammatica acre a and shall be physically contiguous to the Clarifies that the term I edits from origin al Urban Growth Area, unless there are dwellings means housing.
-PRD. tions due to the presence of critical areas, Clarifies that infrastructure hall be able to be served by sewers and includes roads. other efficient urban services and facilities; Moves overall program • ded that such sewer and other urban acreage maximum from fifth es and facilities shall be provided directly the urban area and shall not cross the open policy to first policy space or Rural Area or Natural Resource Lands. •• nage)) Infrastructure, including roads and age facilities to support the urban opment, shall be located within the urban portio on of the development.
+U-189 Land added to the Urban Growth Area under the Implements recommendations Minor technical Program found Yes, in Four-to-One Program shall have a minimum from Review of the Four-to- clarifications to text for to be consistent PRD.
+Minor density of four ((dwellings)) dwelling units per One Program. clarity. with state law. grammatica acre and shall be physically contiguous to the Clarifies that the term I edits from original Urban Growth Area, unless there are dwellings means housing.
+PRD. limitations due to the presence of critical areas, Clarifies that infrastructure and shall be able to be served by sewers and includes roads. other efficient urban services and facilities; Moves overall program provided that such sewer and other urban acreage maximum from fifth services and facilities shall be provided directly from the urban area and shall not cross the open policy to first policy space or Rural Area or Natural Resource Lands. ((Drainage)) Infrastructure, including roads and drainage facilities to support the urban development, shall be located within the urban portion of the development.
 In some cases,